-Again, spot the difference, as the first Portuguese product is a very familiar looking set.
-The Portuguese market is the first to see an expanded referees set, which features a VAR screen.
+Spot the difference here too, as the first Portuguese product is a very familiar looking set.
+The Portuguese market was the first to see an expanded referees set, which features a VAR screen.

 What is unusual about the new Portuguese teams is that they are female teams.
 There are two currently available, and I assume they are Portugal's home and away kits.